 Baxendale’s one-day comprehensive virtual birth classes, updated with COVID-19 policy changes, have helped to create a sense of connection for new parents.
 The next class is October 25.

-What to know about area hospitals before choosing where to deliver.
+What to know about area hospitals and maternity programs before choosing where to deliver.

 By Gina Valentino